brotatotes/bht-automation/bht gen 3/Luke/Chapter 14/Luke 14 3 bht.md

 ### Albert Barnes:
-1. "To 'answer,' in the Scriptures, does not always imply, as among us, that anything had been said before.
-It means often merely to 'begin' or to take up a subject, or, as here, to remark on the case that was present."
+1. "To 'answer,' in the Scriptures, does not always imply, as among us, that anything had been said before."
+2. "It means often merely to 'begin' or to take up a subject, or, as here, to remark on the case that was present."
-2. "He knew that they were watching him.
+3. "He knew that they were watching him.
 If he healed the man at once, they would accuse him.
 He, therefore, proposed the question to them, and when it was asked, they could not say that it was not lawful."

 ### John Calvin:
-1. "Is it lawful to cure on Sabbath?...Christ first puts the question to them, and he does so for the purpose of guarding against offense."
+1. "The law of the Sabbath goes no farther, than that men shall rest from their own works."
 2. "He intended to show by this example, that he did not inconsiderately perform miracles on Sabbath, because he was prepared to assign a reason for what he did."
-3. "They, on the other hand, make it evident by their silence, that their desire of finding fault is stronger than their zeal for the law."
+3. "Christ treats with utter indifference their opinion about his action, because it was evident that they intentionally sought out an occasion of offense."

 ### Philip Schaff:
+1. "Answering, i.e., the thoughts of the Pharisees."
-1. "This unexpected question evidently embarrassed them."
+2. "This unexpected question evidently embarrassed them."
-2. "If they answered yes, the occasion of finding fault was taken away."
-3. "If no, they could be charged with want of compassion."
+3. "If they answered yes, the occasion of finding fault was taken away; if no, they could be charged with want of compassion."

 ### Archibald T. Robertson:
-1. "Jesus answered the thoughts of those mentioned in verse Luke 14:1."
+1. "Jesus answered the thoughts of those mentioned...
+Here 'lawyers and Pharisees' are treated as one class with one article."
 2. "The dilemma forestalled any question by them."
 3. "They became silent, more so than before."

 ### John Gill:
-1. "All the Oriental versions, for 'lawyers', read 'Scribes': these, with the Pharisees, were got together in a body, in their brother Pharisee's house, to watch the motions of Christ."
-2. "Knowing that these men were catching at every thing, to traduce him, [Jesus] was desirous of having their sentiments first."
+1. "Who knew their designs upon him, and the thoughts of their hearts."
+2. "Christ had a compassionate regard to, and determined to cure."
-3. "[Jesus] knew full well, what was agreeable to the law of God, and what was not; and what also were the traditions of their elders, which they held, and which allowed of healing on the sabbath day, where life was in danger."
+3. "Healing on the Sabbath day, where life was in danger."

 ### John Wesley:
 1. And Jesus answering, spake — Answering the thoughts which he saw rising in their hearts.